Stanford Main No. 2 Colliery

 Stanford Main No. 2 Colliery, also known as Paxton Colliery, was a coal mine located at Paxton, New South Wales, Australia.
 The mine was named Stanford Merthyr No. 2 until 1 May 1931.
 The mine was started in the 1920s, by the East Greta Coal Mining Company.
 The Greta coal seam has been mined using bord and pillar mining methods.
 Coal was transported from the mine via the Paxton Branch of the South Maitland Railway.

+The following is a description of a different coal mine, Stanford Merthyr at Kurri Kurri.
+It is about 25 kilometres away from Stanford Main, which was at Paxton, near Cessnock.

 1905 Mine Disaster

 The disaster occurred on Sunday 29 October 1905.
 No one was working underground at the time of the disaster.